Kayyleigh/BarNotation/devlog.md

 - [ADDITIONAL MODALS] write user guide
 - [ADDITIONAL MODALS] make "are you sure?" on deletion of collections
 - [ADDITIONAL MODALS] make overview of existing special sequences
+- [MULTIPLE PLACES] make proper search bar component, reusable, with fancy logic like "match whole word" and "regex"
+- [BUG FIX] fix parser to get IC whenever needed
+- [BUG FIX] properly parse "{}" and "||" pairs
+- ... and of course the notes menu!!!!!!!!!!!!

-But first, lemme make that scrollbar prettyyyyy
+But first, lemme make that scrollbar prettyyyyy.
+OK done